As Amazon Associates we earn from qualifying purchases.

-What does creatine do for your body that has so many people falling over themselves to take it?
+What does creatine do to your body that has so many people falling over themselves to take it?

 Is creatine good for you as the manufacturers would have you believe, or is creatine bad for you and something to avoid?

-That’s what we’ll be taking a brief look into today while answering the questions:
+That’s what we’ll be taking a brief look into today while answering the related questions:

 - If anything, what is creatine good for?